Characterizations of categories of commutative C*-subalgebras: Motivation

 Notice that $*$-homomorphisms satisfying the condition of the previous lemma are automatically injective, as is seen by taking $I=\{0\}$.

-Notice also that when $A$ is a topologically simple algebra, such as a C*-algebra of $n$-by-$n$ complex matrices, then the subcategory of the previous lemma is actually the whole category $\Cm(A)$.
+Notice also that when $A$ is a topologically simple C*-algebra, such as the algebra $\mathbb{M}_n(\mathbb{C})$ of $n$-by-$n$ complex matrices, then the subcategory of the previous lemma is actually the whole category $\Cm(A)$.